ianhussey/SCED/README.md

 ### sced_meta_analysis()

-Conduct a random effects meta analysis of the robust standardized effect sizes (Ruscio's A values) from `sced_analysis()`.
-Produces a meta analytic effect size, 95% confidence intervals, 95% credibility intervals (also referred to as prediction intervals), measures of heterogeneity between participants, and a forest plot of the effect sizes and meta analysed effect size.
+Conduct a random effects meta analysis of the Standardized Mean Differences (Hedge's *g* values) from `sced_analysis()`.
+Produces a meta analytic effect size, 95% Confidence Intervals, 95% Prediction Intervals (which take between participant heterogeneity into account), measures of heterogeneity between participants.
+Optionally, you can produce a forest plot from the output of the function.

 ### power_meta()